fehmisener/MLCMS-praktikum/final-project/README.md

 ### Run Scenario

 This Flask API is designed to execute scenarios using Vadere simulation.
 The `run-scenario` allows you to send a POST request with scenario input data, and it returns the results of the executed scenario.

+> [!WARNING]
+> The service covers scenarios with a simulation time of up to 50 seconds only due to Vadere's fixed finishTime setting.

 **URL** : `/run-scenario`